wcarc-on/wcarc-site/minutes/minutes201712.md

 ---
 layout: minutes
-title: Minutes of the Annual General Meeting on December 18, 2017 - DRAFT
+title: Minutes of the Annual General Meeting on December 18, 2017
 ---

 The meeting was held at the Sobey's in Kanata (March Rd. location).